phonglam3103/msani-readthedocs/docs/source/config.rst

     $ msani --create_config

 The file will be created in the current working directory with the name ``config.yaml``.
 You can then edit this file to customize the settings for your project.
+Lines start with '#' are commented out.
 Here is the template of the config file:

 .. code-block:: yaml